ismailnyza/vue-chat/Contributing-Guidelines.md

 1. Make the required updates to the code.

-2. Re-run the Angular test suites to ensure tests are still passing.

-3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+2. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):

    ```
    git commit --all --fixup HEAD